 - Are the rooms heated and/or air conditioned?

 - Are there any music regulations you should be aware of, such as what kind of music can be played and for how long?
 Is there a decibel restriction?
 Does the venue have their own sound system?

 - Is there enough room for a band or DJ and dancing?
 Are there ample electrical outlets?

 - Is there a place for the couple to change and relax?
 Can the wedding party get ready here on the morning of the wedding?

 - Where are the best places for photographs?

 - Do they have an open flame policy? (i.e. can you light tall candles indoors, shoot off fireworks, or arrange a sparkler exit?)

 - How much decorating will you have to do for this venue?

 - If the reception is at a different site from the ceremony, what is the distance between the two?
 Does transportation need to be provided?
 Do they have the same style or formality?
 Can they accommodate the same number of guests?

 With the answers to these questions, you can rest assured that there will be no unpleasant surprises while choosing a wedding venue, or throughout the planning process or on the big day itself.
+Whether you want an intimate outdoor wedding or the marquee event at a country club, there’s a venue for you.
 And don’t forget to use Zola’s wedding planning checklist to track your progress!